comp110-lytle/comp110/site/exercises/wordle.md

 python -m tools.submission exercises/ex02_wordle.py
 ```

-You will notice a file appeared in your workspace named `25.02.dd-hh.mm.ss-ex02_wordle.py.zip`.
-You will see numbers for the current day of the month in place of `dd`, 24-hour digits in place of `hh`, minutes in place of `mm`, and so on.
+You will notice a file appeared in your workspace named `yy.mm.dd-hh.mm.ss-ex02_wordle.py.zip`.
+You will see numbers for the current year, month, and day in place of `yy`, `mm`, `dd`, 24-hour digits in place of `hh`, minutes in place of `mm`, and so on.
 This "zip" file contains your work and is what you will submit to the autograder.

 In Gradescope, open assignment "EX02 - Wordle".
 You should see an area to upload a zip file.
 Click this area and browse to your course's workspace directory on your computer.
 You should see the zip file you just created.
 Select it and upload it to Gradescope.
 Autograding should complete within about a minute and you should see a score of 100%, or more if you are submitting early.
 If you see less than 100%, try to understand the feedback and the points that were taken off and resubmit.
 If you are still having trouble, please come see us in office hours!

-## Make a Backup Checkpoint "Commit"

-Now that your Wordle program is complete, make a backup by making a git commit.
-You should now have experience with this process and can hopefully do this without instructions, but if not you can follow these steps as a refresher:

-1. Open the Source Control panel (Command Palette: "Show SCM" or click the icon with three circles and lines on the activity panel).
-2. Notice the files listed under Changes.
-These are files you've made modifications to since your last backup.
-3. Move your mouse's cursor over the word _Changes_ and notice the + symbol that appears.
-Click that plus symbol to add all changes to the next backup.
-You will now see the files listed under "Staged Changes".
-   - If you do not want to backup _all_ changed files, you can select them individually.
-For this course you're encouraged to back everything up.
-4. In the Message box, give a brief description of what you've changed and are backing up.
-This will help you find a specific backup (called a "commit") if needed.
-In this case a message such as, "Finished Exercise 03!" will suffice.
-5. Press the Commit button to make a _Commit_ (a version) of your work.
-6. In the Terminal, type the command `git push backup main`.
-If your terminal was closed, go to the Terminal menu and select "New Terminal".
-This command "pushed" your changes to your backup repository on GitHub.

-To see your commit on Github, in a web browser, navigate to your workspace.
-You should see your work in the `exercises` directory backed up to GitHub.
-Notice above the file's contents you'll see your commit message.